Dr Gail Nicholls

 - Phone: +44(0)113 343 7579

-Gail is an Associate Professor in Primary Care, with a background in general practice she has been working at the University of Leeds for 15 years.
-As Interim Director of Admissions for the School of Medicine, her work includes strategic oversight of both undergraduate and postgraduate admissions and academic leadership for widening participation and outreach activities.
+I am an Associate Professor in Primary Care, with a background in general practice I have been working at the University of Leeds for 20 years.
+As Head of Admissions for the School of Medicine, my work includes strategic oversight of both undergraduate and postgraduate admissions and academic leadership for widening participation and outreach activities.

-- Director of Admissions for the School of Medicine
+- Head of Admissions for the School of Medicine

 - BSc – University of St Andrews, 1994

 - MB ChB – University of Manchester, 1997